bquilty25/LLMLinelist/README.md

 2. Open the R project in your preferred R development environment (RStudio recommended when using Shiny).

-### Install the OpenAI Python library

-1. Open a new terminal in R.

-2. Run the following commands to create and activate a virtual environment:

-    ``` bash
-    python -m venv aienv
-    source aienv/bin/activate  # On Windows, use 'myenv\Scripts\activate'
-    ```

-3. Install the OpenAI Python library:

-    ``` bash
-    pip install openai
-    ```

 ## Option 1: Installing and running the local LLM

 1. Install LM Studio: Follow the instructions on the [official LM Studio website](https://www.openai.com/lm-studio/) to download and install LM Studio.

 2. Download Llama 2 7b Model (or other model of your choice) and host a local inference server
 3. Open LM Studio.
-4. Navigate to the Search tab and search for "TheBloke/Llama-2-7B-Chat-GGUF" (not GGUML!)
+4. Navigate to the Search tab and search for "TheBloke/TheBloke/Mistral-7B-Instruct-v0.2-GGUF" (GGUML not yet supported by LMStudio)
-5. Download the "Q5_K_M" model (4.78GB, recommended).
+5. Download the "Q6_K" model (5.94GB, recommended).
-6. Choose an appropriate preset on the right-hand side (e.g., "ChatML") - some perform better than others.
+6. Choose an appropriate preset on the right-hand side (e.g., "Phi 2") - some perform better than others.
 6. Navigate to the "Local Server" tab ("\<-\>" icon) and click "Start Server".

-## Option 2: Run via GPT-4 using the OpenAI API
+## Option 2: Run via GPT-3.5/4 using the OpenAI API

 1. Sign up for an OpenAI account.
 2. Navigate to the "API Keys" tab and create a new API key.